 I was not the mom sobbing into my latte.
 Nor was I the mom skipping and cheering down the hall because it was my first moment of freedom in 5 years.
-No, I was the mom frantically stashing school supplies into the cubby, because I did not know to bring them on meet-the-teacher night.
-I was the mom noticing that I was suddenly the last parent in the room, as the teacher started her welcome routine.
+I WAS, however, the mom frantically stashing school supplies into the cubby because I did not know to bring them on meet-the-teacher night.
+So I was also the mom noticing that I was suddenly the last parent in the room, as the teacher started her welcome routine.
 And mostly, I was the mom proud to know that I could leave my kid with strangers for a few hours, and trust that she would be kind, and curious, and ready for whatever.

 While I had no reservations about dropping her off today, I am dealing with my own anxieties.
 Even though we moved to town almost a year ago, we are still in a rental house, and will probably move again.
 Maybe soon.
 Not only is the market pretty buyer-unfriendly right now, we live in a town that has a school in nearly every neighborhood.
 A move within a mile of our house could still put us in a different elementary zone.
 It’s dizzying to think of all the school preparations and excitement we just went through, and all the work teachers do to make kids feel at home and settled…just to uproot again.